actions/runner/docs/adrs/0275-support-adding-custom-labels-during-config.md

 ```
 This would add both labels `my-extra-label` and `yet-another-label`.

+It would not be possible to remove labels from an existing runner using `config.sh`, instead labels would have to be removed using the GitHub UI.

 ## Consequences

 The ability to add custom labels to a self-hosted runner would enable most scenarios where job runner selection based on runner capabilities or characteristics are required.